hectorpizarro/wenance-challenge/README.md

 Prettier to assure standard format and good code practices.
 The configuration is available in .eslintrc.js and .prettierrc.js.

+CSS

-CSS The app styles were standarized using normalize.css.
-All components CSS were built using Styled Components:
+The app styles were standarized using normalize.css, for this challenge it has been built and tested using Brave and Chrome.
+All component styles were built using Styled Components.
+Each component has a \*.styles.js inside the same folder with all the styled componnets defined, this way we can keep apart styles from the component internal logic.

 - Global CSS was defined using createGlobalStyle(), see src/shared/GlobalStyle.js.